aio-libs/aiozipkin/docs/api.rst

    you can provide own key, if for some reason default one is not suitable.

    :param aiottp.web.Application app: application for tracer to attach
-   :param str tracer_key: key where tracerd stored in app
+   :param str tracer_key: key where tracer stored in app

 .. function:: request_span(request, request_key=REQUEST_AIOZIPKIN_KEY)